Hydraulic cylinder manufacturing

 6. Packing and delivery

-Finally, the cylinders are packaged and shipped as per the customer’s orders.
+Finally, the cylinders are packaged and shipped as per the customer’s needs and orders.
+Some cylinders go directly to our customer’s assembly line as some of them are delivered to customers’ warehouses as spare parts.

 The future of hydraulic cylinder manufacturing is here